w3f/Grant-Milestone-Delivery/evaluations/faucet_1_0xCaso.md

     at /home/matteo/Desktop/GitHub/sybil-resistant-substrate-faucet/tests/e2e/index.spec.ts:44:
 ```
+I have configured the environment variables, as stated in the docs

-Specifically, the error is at [```/e2e/index.spec.ts:44```](https://github.com/karooolis/sybil-resistant-substrate-faucet/blob/1ca52e21edea3445d91d5c316340419662987452/tests/e2e/index.spec.ts#L44), maybe there is a syncronization issue?
+Specifically, the error is at [```/e2e/index.spec.ts:44```](https://github.com/karooolis/sybil-resistant-substrate-faucet/blob/1ca52e21edea3445d91d5c316340419662987452/tests/e2e/index.spec.ts#L44); maybe there is a synchronization issue?
 However, all the other tests are passing.
 <br>
 <br>
 <br>